Apl223/Portfolio/Cybersecurity/Books/BugBountyBootcamp/API hacking/README.md

 ### API hacking
 #
-* APIs specify a way for programs to communicate to each-other via a set of rules.
-More complex apps rely on APIs.
+* APIs specify definitions and protocols for programs to communicate to each-other via a set of rules.
+Apps on the IPhone rely on the camera's API so that they can integrate camera functionality.
+* More complex apps rely on APIs.
 * An organization will use APIs to share data across different applications.
 * For example, if a developer wanted the contents of a tweet, they would use a GET request to api.twitter.com.
 The server would return data formated in JSON.
 APIs usually return data in JSON or XML formats.